leviathanindustries/noddy/README.md

 ## Making a VM that can run in a noddy cluster

-A 2GB DO machine with the latest Ubuntu server works fine, and can have deployment handled by mupx.
+A 2GB DO machine with the latest Ubuntu server works fine, and can have deployment handled by mup.
-Each machine can run 2 instances of noddy, on different ports (see the mup config files).

 adduser --gecos "" USERNAME
 cd /home/USERNAME